-Two registers are used to control the interrupt signals (IRQ) available in LoRa mode: the register RegIrqFlags contains the state of the interrupts themselves and the register RegIrqFlagsMask which can be used to mask the interrupts.
+Two registers are used to control the IRQ in LoRa mode, the register RegIrqFlagsMask which is used to mask the interrupts and the register RegIrqFlags which indicates which IRQ has been trigged.

-The interrupt mask RegIrqFlagsMask, allows the user to mask individual interrupts, in this case setting a bit to '1' will mask - so deactivate the interrupt at the same position in the RegIrqFlags register.
-By default all the interrupts are unmasked, so available.
+In the register RegIrqFlagsMask, setting a bit to '1' will mask the interrupt, meaning this interrupt is disactivated.
+By default all the interrupt are available.

-In the register RegIrqFlags, a '1' indicates a given IRQ has been trigged and then the IRQ must be clear by writing a '1'.
+In the register RegIrgFlags, a '1' indicates a given IRQ has been trigged and then the IRQ must be clear by writing a '1'.